2019–2020 Hong Kong protests: Lack of accountability

 Police Commissioner Stephen Lo (left) and his successor Chris Tang (right) rejected the formation of an independent committee to investigate police brutality.

+Police officer draws his gun on a reporter on 29 February 2020.

 Police modified the Police General Orders by removing the sentence "officers will be accountable for their own actions" ahead of the 1 October 2019 confrontation.
 Police sources of the Washington Post have said that a culture of impunity pervades the police force, such that riot police often disregarded their training or became dishonest in official reports to justify excessive force.
 Police officers who felt that their actions were not justified were marginalised.
 Police commanders reportedly ignored the wrongdoings and the unlawful behaviours of frontline riot police and refused to use any disciplinary measures to avoid upsetting them.
 Lam's administration also denied police wrongdoings and backed the police multiple times.
 As of December 2019, no officer had been suspended for their actions or charged or prosecuted over protest-related actions.
 When the District Councils were passing motions to condemn police violence, police commissioner Chris Tang and other civil servants walked out in protest.

 The Independent Police Complaints Council (IPCC) launched investigations into alleged incidents of police misconduct during the protests.
 Protesters demanded an independent commission of inquiry instead, as the members of the IPCC are mainly pro-establishment and it lacks the power to investigate, make definitive judgements, and hand out penalties.
 Despite calls from both local and international opinion leaders, Carrie Lam and both police commissioners Stephen Lo and his successor from 19 November 2019, Chris Tang rejected the formation of an independent committee.
 Lam insisted that the IPCC was able to fulfill the task, while Tang called the formation of such a committee an "injustice" and a "tool for inciting hatred" against the force.